Birds in Row: History

 Birds in Row formed in Laval, Mayenne in 2009.
 Two of the members formed Birds in Row one week after their previous band split up, and recorded their first song one week later.
 The group chose the name because birds are able to fly around freely, however, "they very often decide to fly as a group or land on wires in a row.
 So, this for us represents how people could chose to be free, but always end up following their fellows to feel comfortable."
 They chose the name 'Birds in Row' over 'Birds in a Row' because it sounded better to the group.
 They also chose to sing in English because they, "wanted to be understood by most of the people."
+The biggest influence at this time was Modern Life Is War.

 The band's earliest releases include 2009's Rise of the Phoenix and 2010's Cottbus, two EPs released through Vitriol Records.
 Birds in Row had begun writing their debut album in late 2011.
 Deathwish Inc. showed interest in reissuing their Cottbus EP, but the band offered the album they had been working on the time instead.
 Birds in Row's signing was announced in November 2011, and they finished recording their debut album by January 2012.
 Also in January 2012, Vitriol reissued the group's early EPs as a compilation titled Collected.

 Birds in Row toured the United States with Loma Prieta in March 2012 and with Touché Amoré, Defeater and Code Orange Kids in April 2013.
 A music video for the song "Pilori" was released in June 2012, and Birds in Row's debut album You, Me & the Violence was released on September 4, 2012.
 Also in 2012, the band toured Europe with Converge and Rise and Fall in August, and the UK in December.
 In July 2013 they appeared at Fluff Fest in the Czech Republic for the first time, returning in 2015 and 2017.
 Along with Glass Cloud and Rebuker, Birds in Row opened for the Chariot during their final tour in October/November 2013.